On this page

 Never make recommendations about disciplining a person or persons who may have been at fault.
-This would not only be counter to the real purpose of the investigation, but it would jeopardize the chances for a free flow of information in future accident investigations.
+This action would not only be counter to the real purpose of the investigation, but it would jeopardize the chances for a free flow of information in future investigations.

 A difficulty that has bothered many investigators is the idea that one does not want to lay blame.
-However, when a thorough worksite accident investigation reveals that some person or persons among management, supervisor, and the workers were apparently at fault, then this fact should be pointed out.
+However, when a thorough worksite investigation reveals that some person or persons among management, supervisor, and the workers were apparently at fault, then this fact should be pointed out.
 The intention here is to remedy the situation, not to discipline an individual.

 However never make recommendations about disciplining anyone who may be at fault.
 Any disciplinary steps should be done within the normal personnel procedures.

 Management is responsible for acting on the recommendations in the investigation report.
 The health and safety committee or representative, if present, can monitor the progress of these actions.